lv5misaki/DRIVPocket/README.md

 Test data: Test datasets can be downloaded according to the following links, COACH420 (https://github.com/rdk/p2rank-datasets/tree/master/coach420), HOLO4k (https://github.com/rdk/p2rank-datasets/tree/master/holo4k), SC6K (https://github.com/devalab/DeepPocket), PDBbind (http://www.pdbbind.org.cn/download.php).

-You can make your own preprocessed data by referring to [DeepPokcet](https://github.com/devalab/DeepPocket).Also, You can download our pre-processed train and test data DRIVPocket/dataset from Baidu Cloud Disk (https://pan.baidu.com/s/1xgQYgtFsQXI2EofCxh60Bw code：4ua7).
+You can make your own preprocessed data by referring to [DeepPokcet](https://github.com/devalab/DeepPocket).Also, You can download our pre-processed train and test data DRIVPocket/dataset from Baidu Cloud Disk (https://pan.baidu.com/s/1bSrU6TruqvwBv76rZ52ZLg code: a33e).

 ## Train
 If you want to train DRIVPocket by yourself, we provide the dataparallel and distribute code.